-Section 16(a) of the Securities Exchange Act of 1934, as amended requires our directors and executive officers and any persons who own more than ten percent of our common stock to file with the SEC various reports as to ownership of and changes of ownership in any class of equity securities of our company.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers and any persons who own more than ten percent of our common stock to file with the SEC various reports as to ownership of and changes of ownership in any class of equity securities of our company.
 Such persons are required by SEC regulation to furnish us with copies of all Section 16 reports they file.
 As a practical matter, B&G Foods assists its directors and officers by monitoring transactions and completing and filing Section 16 reports on their behalf.
-To our knowledge, the Section 16(a) filing requirements were met on a timely basis during fiscal 2017.
+To our knowledge, the Section 16(a) filing requirements were met on a timely basis during fiscal 2018, except that due to administrative error a Form 4 for Ms. Palmer was filed two days late and a Form 4 relating to an annual stock option grant for each of Messrs.
+Cantwell, Hart, Herbes, Lerner, Romanzi, Wacha and Wright and Ms. Maskal was filed approximately one month late.